πŸ§‘β€πŸ’» Structure From Motion

 Chapter 3: Feature Detection

-The first step towards a 3D object is to figure out where the features are and in what relation they are standing together.
-In this step, the software figures out where the cameras are and builds a sparse point cloud.
+The first step in creating a 3D object is to work out where the features are and how they relate to each other.
+In this step, the software works out where the cameras are and builds a sparse point cloud.

 πŸ“– Estimated reading time: 5 minutes